 Having said that, there is plenty of merit to being taller than the opponent.

 Shadow defense becomes an important skill any time the opponent has possession and the potential to lunge the ball over you.
 Since you’re matching the opponent’s movements, winning a 50/50 is as easy as chipping the ball away from him.
 You’re both aiming to hit the ball in the same general direction, but the other guy has a target to hit, and you’re perfectly comfortable knocking the ball away into a corner.
 Think of it more like a 90/10.

 Understanding the midline will provide you with the tools of knowing when to utilize shadow defense.
 The midline will also guide you to gaining full possession with matching momentum.

-Of course, not every opponent will be willing to toss the ball away in a blind 50/50.
-Some will cling to their possession as Martha Stewart clings to HGTV homemaking programs.
+Of course, not every opponent willingly tosses the ball away in a blind 50/50.
+Some will cling to their possession like Martha Stewart clings to HGTV homemaking programs.

 Fake challenges can bait the opponent into hitting the ball away or panicking into missing a shot entirely.
 Remember, his goal is to knock the ball outside of your reach and he has a time limit to accomplish that.

 Any time you feel like a challenge is risky, try a fake instead.
 If the opponent is carrying the ball with perfect flicking potential, try a fake.
 Trust me, these make a dribbler’s life a living hell.
 A fake challenge will tip the scales in your favor for an upcoming 50/50.

 Meanwhile, diving in to challenge a player who can flick is an impossible guessing game.
 He can do quite a bit with that ball.
 Instead, applying pressure forces the opponent to make a mistake such as rolling the ball ahead of them or popping the ball too high for a ground dribble.